 The best part of blogging is that it leads clients to do one very important thing: engage your law firm.
 Here are some other reasons why blogs are an important part of your law firm’s marketing strategy.

 It’s not enough to say you’re the best lawyer in your particular practice area.
 Your potential clients expect proof.
-There’s no better way to do that — while building great relationships — than through a law firm blog.
+One great way to give them this proof is by blogging on your law firm’s website.

 Thought Leadership Is Vital For Attorneys

-What is thought leadership, exactly?
-It can arrive in a lot of different forms.
-You might call a well-respected book author a thought leader.
-The same title could be applied to those lucky enough to give TED talks.
-And “thought leadership” can definitely be applied to attorneys that are regular bloggers.
+What is thought leadership?
+Published authors are thought leaders.
+So are people who have given TED talks.
+And “thought leader” can be applied to attorneys who blog.
 A Forbes article on the subject makes a smart point about what thought leadership should comprise: